- Common Questions

 What if I don’t have anything else to share?

-If you don’t have anything else to share, summarize your strengths then redirect the question back to the next steps of the hiring process.
-It is OK if you feel like you have already shared all your qualifications.
-However, do not ignore the question “Is there anything else we should know about you?”
+If you don’t have anything else to add, summarize your strengths and transition to asking about the next steps in the hiring process.
+It’s perfectly fine if you feel you’ve shared all relevant qualifications.
+Just ensure to acknowledge the question and express your interest in the role.

 -